Front-Desk Workflow Support for Ontario Dental Clinics

 Captures intent.
 Organizes the morning.

-• Captures patient intent and urgency, not just a name
+• Captures patient intent and follow-up priority, not just a name

-• Categorizes calls: urgent, new patient, cancellation, inquiry
+• Categorizes calls: priority callback, new patient, cancellation, inquiry

 • Delivers a prioritized morning action plan

-• Helps protect the schedule and recover missed opportunities
+• Helps protect the schedule and recover missed patient opportunities

 An illustrative example

-Even a few recovered patient opportunities can create meaningful monthly ROI.
+Recovering a handful of patient opportunities each month can create meaningful ROI.

 Zamya monthly fee $600–$900 CAD

 Illustrative example only.
-Actual recovery depends on your clinic's call volume, patient mix, and how quickly your team works the morning report.
+Actual recovery and conversion depend on your clinic's call volume, patient mix, and how your team works the morning report.
 Not a guarantee of results.
+Conversion ranges reflect industry estimates for callback-based patient recovery; Zamya has not yet collected client-specific outcomes data.

 Join the Ontario dental clinic pilot.